2023 Women’s Leadership Accelerator FAQ

 Sharing an example of how you have actively been working to create change in your organization and/or across the industry gives ONA staff and the review committee a unique window into how you envision the future of journalism.
 This example could include published work/a project done in an innovative way or be in the form of an initiative meant to drive positive change in your organization/the industry at large.
 If the example involved the work of a team, please be sure to focus on how you individually contributed.

-Importantly: We know that sometimes traditional, published journalism does serve as a great example of changemaking – but we also know that innovative and changemaking work can be done beyond published bylines and publicly-visible initiatives.
+Importantly: We know that sometimes traditional, published journalism serves as a great example of changemaking – but we also know that innovative and changemaking work can be done beyond published bylines and publicly-visible initiatives.
 In asking for this example of changemaking, we hope to create a space for you to highlight any example, published or not, which helps to give the committee a full picture of your leadership approach and thought process.

 We encourage you to think about the example you share and how you explain your role in the context of your larger application.
 Does this example complement your professional experience or give us insights into something that is not captured by your work history?
 Does it show how you inspire others, shepherd ideas or solve problems?